Drugs and Other Mind Thrashers

-For a brief essay on the politics of drug abuse, click here.
+For notes on the politics of drug abuse, click here; on drugs and life's game, click here; on delivery of educational information click here.

-How to use: Search for the name of the substance of interest and then use the link (if any).
-To return to the point of linking, use the 'back' button on your monitor screen.
+How to use: Search for the topic or name of the substance of interest and then use the link (if any).
+To return to the point of linking, use the BACK button on your monitor screen.

 USE OF COLOR: Red for the greatest harm or more dangerous, blue for definitions, green for street names of drugs and violet for proper names of drugs and for headers.